WillMayger/use-did-mount/README.md

 # useDidMount React Hook for using componentDidMount in react hooks.

-This package is inteded as a last resort for using componentDidMount in react hooks.
+This package is intended as a last resort for using componentDidMount in react hooks.

 There are other, simpler, more efficient, solutions to finding a componentDidMount equivalent in react hooks that do not need to be imported.
 The article and gist below will help you find the relevant one for you.